Top

 Gameplay

 If you’re a seasoned pro and have no problem in pressing left, right, down, diagonal right up, diagonal left down, right, right, left, down, up square in the space of half a second (maybe a slight exaggeration) then you can use the normal mode to show of your skills.
-But if you tend to find that a bit tricky, then you can choose simple mode, which still requires some combination of buttons, but only small ones like up and X or left, left, square.
+But if you tend to find that a bit tricky, then you can choose the simple mode, which still requires some combination of buttons, but only small ones like up and X or left, left, square.

-This can make your fights seem a bit more enjoyable as you’re able to effortlessly pull of all of your characters moves.
+This can make your fights seem a bit more enjoyable as you’re able to effortlessly pull off all of your characters moves.
 But of course some of you will find this a bit too easy and feel it takes the sense of achievement out of the game, but I do think it’s a big help to those wanting to ease into a fighting game.

 In Summary

-Enjoyable fighter that you can jump straight into, but lack of overall depth and average graphics have made me knock the score down a tad more.
+An enjoyable fighter that you can jump straight into, but lack of overall depth and average graphics have made me knock the score down a tad more.

 2.5 out of 5